-And that’s where external DACs come in – they can get rid of the unwanted artifacts, distortion, and so on caused by subpar built-in DACs.
+And that’s where external DACs come in – they can get rid of the unwanted artifacts, distortion and so on caused by subpar built-in DACs.

 On the other hand, some built-in DACs can be rather powerful.
-For example, there are certain high-end motherboards out there are feature DACs so good an upgrade to an external DAC just wouldn’t be worth the money.
+For example, there are certain high-end motherboards out there are feature DACs so good that an upgrade to an external DAC just wouldn’t be worth the money.

-So if you don’t have any issues with your audio in the first place, chances are you don’t need an external DAC.
-At the very least check to see if your built-in solution is already exceptional so as not to waste money.
+So, if you don’t have any issues with your audio in the first place, chances are you don’t need an external DAC.
+At the very least, check to see if your built-in solution is already exceptional so as not to waste money.